hfcorreia/check-assertions/README.md

 Check-assertions
 ================
-Add java anotations to methods in order to verify a given contraint.
+Add java anotations to methods in order to verify a given constraint.